-The statistics are made available with a time lag of around one and a half months after the end of the reference period.
-The time series date back to the reference period December 2008.
+approximately seven weeks after the end of the reference period.
+Most time series date back to the reference period December 2008.

-Outstanding amounts and transactions
+3 Outstanding amounts and transactions

 In addition to outstanding amounts, i.e. the value of the assets and liabilities at the end of the reference period, the data present transactions during the period.
 Transactions refer to the net acquisition of a given type of asset during the period, or the net incurrence of a given type of liability.
-In the case of investment fund shares/units issued, the transactions provide an approximation of the IFs' net sales of shares to investors during the reference period.
+Furthermore, for investment fund shares/units issued, data are also available separately on issues and redemptions during the reference period.